Nazek-Altayeb/Quiz/README.md

 # Goal

-Build API that serves the following front-end : https://github.com/Nazek-Altayeb/Quiz-Frontend.
+Build API that serves the following [front-end](https://github.com/Nazek-Altayeb/Quiz-Frontend).
 It provides the Front-end with required data, which should be loaded from Open-TRIVIA in real time, Complies with end user inputs.

 # System design